- TAX INFO

 Amount You Owe

-IRS e-file offers you the electronic payment option of electronic funds withdrawal (EFW).
-EFW can be used to pay your current year balance due and can be used to make up to four estimated tax payments.
-If you are filing early, you can schedule your payment for withdrawal from your account on a future date, up to and including April 17, 2012.
-If you file your return after April 17, 2012, you can include interest and penalty in your payment.
-Visit http://www.irs.gov/uac/Electronic-Payment-Options-Home-Page for details.
+IRS e-file offers two electronic payment options.
+With Electronic Funds Withdrawal, you can pay your current year balance due and also make up to four estimated tax payments.
+If you file early, you can schedule your payment for withdrawal from your account on a future date, up to and including the due date of the return.
+Or you can pay using a credit or debit card.
+Visit www.irs.gov/e-pay for details on both options.

 Line 12, Amount You Owe